dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 Adding one more fact: depending on the color of light you use, the amount reflected changes.
 This is mainly because your skin absorbs different colors of light differently.
 You can use this to get a bigger (or smaller) reflected signal to work with.
 Obviously, *where* you shine the light matters too.
 Hitting bone would not be that helpful, for example.

 Adding just one more fact.
 Your blood also absorbs different colors of light in different amounts.
 However, the amount of oxygen in the blood determines just how differently.
-So if we were to shine two different colors (say, red at 650 nm and infrared at 850 nm - foreshadowing), look at their reflections, and watch how they change, not only would we be able to measure the heartbeat from each color individually, but we could also measure how much oxygen is bound up by hemoglobin in the blood by looking at the difference in reflected amount between the two colors.
+So what happens if shine two different colors (say, red at 650 nm and infrared at 850 nm - foreshadowing), look at their reflections, and watch how they change?
+Not only would we be able to measure the heartbeat from each color individually, but we could also measure how much oxygen is bound up by hemoglobin in the blood.
+All of this just by looking at the difference in reflected amount between the two colors.
 This is called pulse oximetry.
 Very cool.

 ![]({{ site.url }}/assets/images/projects/heartwatch/hemoglobin.png)
 *Oxygenated and non-oxygenated hemoglobin absorb light in very different ways*